Memorial Day videos

 • Visit a local or national cemetery.
 If you would like to locate persons with who were Medal of Honor recipients, visit this list of national cemeteries and click on your state.
 On the state page, choose a cemetery and under it, there should be a list for notable persons who are Medal of Honor Recipients.

 • Support The Honor Project, an initiative of the Travis Manion Foundation.
-In 2021, TMF recognized families and battle buddies of those interred at Arlington National Cemetery were unable to visit their loved ones on Memorial Day weekend.
-To ensure those heroes were not forgotten, TMF mobilized hundreds of veterans, survivors, and volunteers to visit 4,000 gravesites throughout the weekend, placing hand-crafted tokens of remembrance and pausing to reflect on the sacrifices of those service members.
-This Memorial Day weekend, volunteers are mobilizing across the country to visit fallen heroes.
-In 2023, we’re expanding to 14 national cemeteries, where volunteers will place hand-crafted Flags of Valor commemorative tokens at the resting places of fallen heroes and pause to reflect on their service and sacrifice.
-Spartans will be on the ground at Arlington National Cemetery as well as national cemeteries in Arizona, California, Colorado, Florida, Georgia, Kentucky, Michigan, New York, Pennsylvania, Texas, Virginia, and Washington state.
+Every year, TMF mobilizes volunteers across the country to pay respect to fallen heroes on and around Memorial Day.
+In 2024, we’re expanding our Memorial Day event to more than 40 cemeteries, where volunteers will place hand-crafted commemorative tokens at the resting places of fallen heroes and pause to reflect on their service and sacrifice.
+Spartans will be on the ground at Arlington National Cemetery as well as cemeteries in Arizona, California, Colorado, Florida, Georgia, Iowa, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, Nevada, New Jersey, New York, Oklahoma, Oregon, Pennsylvania, Tennessee, Texas, Utah, Virginia, and Washington state.

 • Donate flowers at your local cemetery or through memorialdayflowers.org.
 Every year the Memorial Day Flowers Foundation coordinates private, public, and corporate sponsors, as well as with local organizers and volunteers to place a flower on the grave site of interred veterans.
 This floral tribute connects communities to honor their heroes and the sacrifices they and their families, made for our country.